 At each stage of splitting the tree, we check the cross-validation error.
 If the error does not decrease significantly enough then we stop.
 Early stopping may underfit by stopping too early.
 The current split may be of little benefit, but having made it, subsequent splits more significantly reduce the error.

 Early stopping and pruning can be used together, separately, or not at all.
 Post pruning decision trees is more mathematically rigorous, finding a tree at least as good as early stopping.
 Early stopping is a quick fix heuristic.

 If used together with pruning, early stopping may save time.
 After all, why build a tree only to prune it back again?

 I have used a data set containing information about abalone in another blog post, which looks at how abalone gender could be predicted by physical characteristics.
 Let's go back for a second helping, this time with CART.

 I will set Gender as the outcome variable, and Length, Diameter, Height, Whole Weight and Rings (a proxy for age) as predictors.
 The output with minimum error pruning and no early stopping is as follows,

 You can use your mouse wheel to zoom in and see the detail, which is necessary because this is not a small tree.
-The labels for each leaf show which of the abalone sex categories has the highest representation within that part of the sample (M for male, F for female, and I for infant).
+The labels for each leaf show which of the abalone sex categories has the highest representation within that part of the sample.
 Information about the sample in each leaf will pop up when you hover your mouse.
 The label for each split indicates which variable determined the split.